pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-26-stream-is-cool-but.md

 ![](https://media.giphy.com/media/xThta2S6BM1yIzVHqw/giphy.gif)

-Our recursion function is by far the fastest, and followed by its tail optimization version 😏.
+Our recursion function is by far the fastest, followed by its tail optimization version 😏.
 The range version is pretty quick and a big surprise.
 The comprehension is faster than the enum version.
 Since they kind of do the same, I expected them to be similar, but it's quite a difference.
-And then down the bottom our slow stream 😿.
+And then down at the bottom, our slow stream 😿.

 Let's try with a bigger list to see if it changes our benchmark.